openfaas/openfaas.github.io/_posts/2024-08-13-building-functions-via-api-golang.md

 It will increase build latency, waste CPU cycles and use up storage space, if you needlessly build multi-arch images.
 However, if your worker nodes are heterogeneous, or you want to support a wider range of devices for deployment, then multi-arch images make more sense.
 All the container images for the core OpenFaaS platform are built for both `linux/amd64` and `linux/arm64` to support Ampere Altra, AWS Graviton, and IoT devices like the Raspberry Pi,

-64-Arm images be be built either on a `linux/arm64` node, or on a `linux/amd64` host using an emulation layer such as QEMU.
+64-Arm images can be built either on a `linux/arm64` node, or on a `linux/amd64` host using an emulation layer such as QEMU.
 Having dedicated Arm nodes for Arm builds requires additional resources, but is a much faster option than emulation.
 If you want to publish a multi-arch image in one shot, then you will have to endure emulation of at least one of the two build platforms.

 And for a completely optimised build, you'll perform three builds.
 One `linux/amd64` build on `linux/amd64` hardware, one `linux/arm64` build on `linux/arm64` hardware, and then a final build which ties together the references into a single image manifest.
 Practically speaking, the third build can be optimised away by using a Go container library such as [github.com/google/go-containerregistry](github.com/google/go-containerregistry) to write the manifest without invoking a third build.